 8. Mood Swings & Depression

-A study has shown that teens who are sensitive to gluten are also more prone to depression.
+A study from the Department of Gastroenterology at Monash University and The Alfred Hospital in Melbourne, Australia found that teens who are sensitive to gluten are also more prone to depression.

 9. Unexplained Weight Loss

-Getting sick to your stomach after eating a meal high in gluten could be a sign your child is gluten intolerant.
+Getting sick to your stomach after eating a meal high in gluten could be a sign.
 Keep track of what they ate before getting sick to see if you can detect a pattern.

-If your intuition tells you that your child may be gluten intolerant, call your pediatrician and explain what’s been going on.
+If you suspect your child may be gluten intolerant, call your pediatrician and explain what’s been going on.
 They’ll likely call you in and do an exam.
 They’ll ask about family history and may even order blood tests to rule out celiac disease or a wheat allergy.